 Additionally, some of the challenges on the show, Temptations, offered contestants some kind of advantage if they ate calorie-dense foods.
-This was beyond indecent, and it only perpetuated the idea that “bad” foods will made a person gain weight instantly, further moving people away from intuitive eating and body acceptance.
+These segments belittle and sought to shame contestants while perpetuating the idea that “bad” foods will made a person gain weight instantly, further moving people away from intuitive eating and body acceptance.

 These challenges are honestly horrible: in one episode, contestants earned a two pound advantage at their next weigh in if they ate desserts scattered on a table.
 Other times, the contestants could earn a phone call to a loved one by eating donuts or other high-fat foods, which supposedly put their weigh ins at stake.
 The alternative was to turn down hearing their spouse’s or their kid’s voice if they passed on the “temptation” and stuck to their diet plan.
 Dangling a phone call home in front of contestants’ faces seems just plain inhumane to me.

-The list of problems continues with the fact that contestants were supposedly medically supervised, but they all had to sign a boatload of waivers, including one that states:
+The list of problems continues with the fact that contestants supposedly received medical supervision, but they all had to sign a boatload of waivers, including one that states:

 “No warranty, representation or guarantee has been made as to the qualifications or credentials of the medical professionals who examine me or perform any procedures on me in connection with my participation in the series, or their ability to diagnose medical conditions that may affect my fitness to participate in the series1“

 Um, excuse me?
-You’re saying that the so-called health professionals that supervised participants’ health weren’t guaranteed to even have actual medical credentials or qualifications?
+This document states that the so-called health professionals that supervised participants’ health weren’t guaranteed to even have actual medical credentials or qualifications?
 That’s alarming AF, especially when dealing with something as harmful as extreme and rapid weight loss.

 Aside from a potential lack of qualified health professionals, some contestants claim that coaches and doctors gave them diet pills to help accelerate their weight loss.
-There are plenty of other allegations surrounding the practices used on set too, but contestants also signed waivers about not speaking out against the show.
+Plenty of other allegations exist surrounding the practices used on set too, but contestants also signed waivers about not speaking out against the show.
 One Huffpost article reported that if former participants do speak out, the network can fine them over $1 million.2

-Kai Hibbard was a contestant on the show, and she has since spoken out and written about how The Biggest Loser has affected her in the long term.
-She struggled with disordered eating and compulsive exercise, especially following the birth of her son.
-It’s a tragic article to read, but it’s also important to get a first-person account of the horrors that followed being a contestant on the show.
+Kai Hibbard participated on the show, and she has since spoken out and written about how The Biggest Loser has affected her in the long term.
+She struggled with disordered eating and compulsive exercise, especially following the birth of her son.3 It’s a tragic article to read, but it’s also important to get a first-person account of the horrors that followed being a contestant on the show.
 Check out her article on the National Eating Disorders Association website to learn more about her experiences.

-I could continue listing the problematic nature of the show for days, but I’d rather move on and talk about what life is like for contestants after the show.
+I could continue listing the problematic nature of the show for days, but I’d rather move on and talk about how contestants fared after the show ended.

 The 6-Year Follow-Up Study